Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 Down vs. Synthetic Insulation

-Two primary materials fill sleeping bags: bird downs (usually duck or goose) and synthetic materials.
+Two primary materials fill sleeping bags: bird down (usually duck or goose) and synthetic materials.

 Down has additional benefits, including greater compressibility (reducing packed size) and lower weight.